 Welcome to Rancho San Antonio County Park, one of Santa Clara County's most popular parks.
 Rancho San Antonio County Park is leased by the County of Santa Clara Parks and Recreation Department to Midpeninsula Regional Open Space District (MROSD).
-This 290 acre County Park, combined with the adjacent 3,988 Midpeninsula Regional Open Space Preserve (MROSD), provides 2,300 acres of trails and other recreational features.
+This 165 acre County Park, combined with the adjacent 3,988 MidPeninsula Regional Open Space Preserve (MROSD), provides 24 acres of trails and other recreational features.
 Through a lease agreement, MROSD now manages the entire park.
-For information, please call 650-691-1200.
+For information, please call (650) 691-1200.

 Located in the foothills below Skyline Ridge in close proximity to Interstate 280 and the cities of Los Altos, Los Altos Hills, and Cupertino.

 From Highway 85, north or south, take the Interstate 280 exit to San Francisco.
-From Interstate 280, north or south, take the Foothill Boulevard exit and proceed south on Foothill Boulevard approximately .2 miles to Cristo Rey Drive.
-Turn right on Cristo Rey Drive and proceed .9 miles to the park entrance.
-The nearest bus stop is located @ Foothill Expy. at Cristo Rey Dr.Activities
+From Interstate 280, north or south, take the Foothill Boulevard exit and proceed south on Foothill Boulevard approximately 0.2 miles to Cristo Rey Drive.
+Turn right on Cristo Rey Drive and proceed 0.9 miles to the park entrance.
+The nearest bus stop is located at Foothill Expressway at Cristo Rey Drive.

 Rancho San Antonio County Park provides both formal and informal recreational opportunities.
 The most popular activities at Rancho San Antonio County Park are jogging and hiking.
 Stretching bars are available at the restroom parking area and equestrian staging area.
 The park provides hiking, bicycling and equestrian trails which connect with over twenty three miles of trails within Rancho San Antonio Open Space Preserve.
 Bicycles are restricted to paved trails only, namely the Rancho San Antonio Trail, and are not permitted west of Deer Hollow Farm in the Open Space Preserve.
 Similarly, equestrians are limited to the equestrian staging area and Coyote Trail.
 Equestrians are permitted on most trails in the Open Space Preserve.